vanzonr/rarray/README.md

   * Cannot force alignment of data yet.

-  * The behavior of rarrays of types whose destructor throws an exception is undefined (but really, destructors should not throw exceptions).
+  * The behavior of rarrays of types whose destructor throws an exception is undefined (note: destructors should not throw exceptions anyway).

+  * `xrange` result does not act as a range in C++23 mode for clang-based compilers (note: rarray only promisses C++11).

 Reporting Bugs
 ==============